Responding to negative reviews is a key step towards creating a positive online reputation for your business.

 Offer a solution

 Offering a concrete solution to the problem is more important than merely apologizing.
-The solution should show that you’ve put effort in the response and aren’t just posting a canned response.
+The solution should show that you’ve put an effort in the response and aren’t just posting a canned response.

 Offer to take the conversation offline